BestTimesToVisit.com Logo

 Getting Around Anguilla

-This is the most common and cost-effective way to reach Anguilla from the mainland.
-Ferries depart from Marigot, St. Martin (French side) and Philipsburg, St. Maarten (Dutch side), arriving at Blowing Point, Anguilla.
+This is the most common and cost-effective way to reach Anguilla.
+Ferries depart from Marigot, St. Martin (French side) or Blowing Point, Anguilla.
+It's a short, scenic 20-25 minute ride across the turquoise waters.

 Private Boat Charter

-For ultimate flexibility and a luxurious experience, chartering a private boat is the way to go.
-This allows you to explore secluded coves, snorkel spots, and even visit nearby cays like Sandy Island or Prickly Pear.
+For ultimate flexibility and a luxurious experience, chartering a private boat is an option.
+This allows you to explore secluded coves, snorkel spots, and even visit nearby islands like St. Barts.
+It's ideal for groups or special occasions.

-Renting a car provides the most freedom to explore Anguilla's diverse beaches and attractions at your own pace.
-Roads are generally well-maintained, though can be narrow and winding in places.
+Renting a car provides the most freedom to explore Anguilla's 33 beaches and charming villages at your own pace.
+Driving is on the left side of the road, and roads are generally well-maintained but can be narrow and winding in some areas.

 Taxis

-Taxis are readily available throughout Anguilla and are a convenient option for shorter trips or when you don't want to drive.
-They are typically white vans with a red license plate.
+Taxis are readily available at the airport, ferry terminal, and major hotels.
+They are a convenient option for shorter trips or if you prefer not to drive.
+Most taxis are open-air jeeps, offering a breezy ride.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.